-- Declaration of major at the start of the fall semester of the freshman year. - Regular admission to the University of the Ozarks that does not restrict the number of credits that the student may take in any given term. - No developmental courses required because of the student's academic record. - Satisfactory academic progress that includes: (a) completion with a passing grade of all courses in the four-year plan of study as outlined; (b) completion of all courses in the major (and minor, if any) with a grade of at least C-; (c) passing all required screenings, if any, on time (e.g., admission to teacher education); (d) maintaining a 2.00 or higher grade-point-average on all college-level work attempted at Ozarks; or (e) maintaining a minimum of 2.75 cumulative grade-point-average for the Arkansas Challenge Scholarship, or maintaining a minimum of 3.00 cumulative grade-point-average for the Arkansas Governor's Scholarship, or maintaining a minimum of 3.25 cumulative grade-point-average for the Arkansas Governor's Distinguished Scholarship on all college-level work attempted at Ozarks. - Completion of at least 124 college-level credit hours within eight consecutive semesters (normally, done by completing 15-17 college-level credit hours per semester). - Completion of all core, distribution, and major requirements as outlined in the catalog of entry, which is incorporated herein by reference and made a part hereof. - Completion of a minimum of 40 upper-level credit hours. - Completion of the last 30 credit hours in residence at Ozarks. - Fulfillment of other graduation requirements listed in the catalog, such as the application for graduation, which is incorporated herein by reference and made a part hereof. - Continuation in this same declared major throughout the eight consecutive semesters. - No minor or second major, unless stipulated as part of the plan of study.
+- Declaration of major at the start of the fall semester of the freshman year. - Regular admission to the University of the Ozarks that does not restrict the number of credits that the student may take in any given term. - No developmental courses required because of the student's academic record. - Satisfactory academic progress that includes: (a) completion with a passing grade of all courses in the four-year plan of study as outlined; (b) completion of all courses in the major (and minor, if any) with a grade of at least C-; (c) passing all required screenings, if any, on time (e.g., admission to teacher education); (d) maintaining a 2.00 or higher grade-point-average on all college-level work attempted at Ozarks; or (e) maintaining a minimum of 2.50 cumulative grade-point-average for the Arkansas Challenge Scholarship or maintaining a minimum of 3.25 cumulative grade-point-average for the Arkansas Governor's Distinguished Scholarship on all college-level work attempted at Ozarks. - Completion of at least 124 college-level credit hours within eight consecutive semesters (normally, done by completing 15-17 college-level credit hours per semester). - Completion of all core, distribution, and major requirements as outlined in the catalog of entry, which is incorporated herein by reference and made a part hereof. - Completion of a minimum of 40 upper-level credit hours. - Completion of the last 30 credit hours in residence at Ozarks. - Fulfillment of other graduation requirements listed in the catalog, such as the application for graduation, which is incorporated herein by reference and made a part hereof. - Continuation in this same declared major throughout the eight consecutive semesters. - No minor or second major, unless stipulated as part of the plan of study.